 I'm a dog person.
 But if I could only have a cat, I probably would.

-My photography dream is sitting in a field of beautiful poppies with my camera.
+My photography dream is photographing a field of beautiful poppies, with only a slight breeze.

 Rather than making this page even longer, if this is something you're interested in, I've created a page dedicated to my process.
 I foresee that page being updated frequently to more accurately talk about what I do.
 It's actually really difficult for me to define how I'm thinking.
 After enough years of doing something, I just do.
 Often thinking comes later.